 * The exact percentage of women required to reach a critical mass that tips the balance in decision-making bodies in favor of nonviolence is unknown.
-Research clearly reveals the effect of gender differences in other areas, however.
+Research clearly reveals the effect of gender differences in other areas.
 In a cross-cultural study sponsored by the World Bank and reported in The Journal of Economic Behavior & Organization, David Dollar, Raymond Fisman, and Roberta Gatti found that governments with more women in power had less corruption.
 Swedes, who have a legislature at this time that is roughly 45% women, grant paternity leave for fathers and lead the world in fighting sex trafficking.
 Research could establish the actual proportion needed to bring nonviolence to international affairs.
 There may be cultural differences: a greater number of women might be required in societies that, for example, have historically been extremely aggressive.
-When the American Senate voted to support the second Iraq war, only thirteen percent of the Senate was female, and the Senate's response speaks for itself.
-It is reasonable to assume that when half the citizens in a governing body are female, the shift in preference favoring social stability using nonviolence (compromise and negotiation) would be pervasive in all aspects of decision-making, not just in decisions about war and peace.
+When the American Senate voted to support the second Iraq war, only 13% of the Senate was female, and the Senate's response speaks for itself.
+It's reasonable to assume that when half the citizens in a governing body are female, the shift in preference favoring social stability using nonviolence (compromise and negotiation) would be pervasive in all aspects of decision-making, not just in decisions about war and peace.